History of U.S. foreign policy, 1897–1913: Historical interpretations of McKinley's role

 For much of the 20th century historians and textbooks disparaged McKinley as a weak leader—echoing Roosevelt, who called him spineless.
 They blamed McKinley for losing control of foreign policy and agreeing to an unnecessary war.
 A wave of new scholarship in the 1970s, from both right and left, reversed the older interpretation.
 Robert L. Beisner summed up the new views of McKinley as a strong leader.
 He said McKinley called for war—not because he was bellicose, but because he wanted:

 what only war could bring—an end to the Cuban rebellion, which outraged his humanitarian impulses, prolonged instability in the economy, destroyed American investments and trade with Cuba, created a dangerous picture of an America unable to master the affairs of the Caribbean, threatened to arouse uncontrollable outburst of jingoism, and diverted the attention of U.S. policymakers from historic happenings in China.
 Neither spineless nor bellicose, McKinley demanded what seemed to him morally unavoidable and essential to American interests.

-Nick Kapur says that McKinley's actions were based on his values of arbitrationism, pacifism, humanitarianism, and manly self-restraint, and not on external pressures.
+Historian Nick Kapur argues that McKinley's actions were based on his values of arbitrationism, pacifism, humanitarianism, and manly self-restraint, and not on external pressures.
 Along similar lines Joseph Fry summarizes the new scholarly appraisals:

 McKinley was a decent, sensitive man with considerable personal courage and great political facility.
 A master manager of men, he tightly controlled policy decisions within his administration....Fully cognizant of the United States' economic, strategic, and humanitarian interests, he had laid out a "policy" early in his administration that ultimately and logically led to war.
 If Spain could not quell the rebellion through "civilized" warfare, the United States would have to intervene.
 In early 1898, the Havana riots, the De Lome letter, the destruction of the Maine, and the Redfield Proctor speech convinced McKinley that the autonomy project had failed and that Spain could not defeat the rebels.
 He then demanded Cuban independence to end both the suffering on the island and the uncertainty in American political and economic affairs.